kumu/docs/faq/how-do-i-change-font-color.md

 ## Change default font color

-To change the color of all text in your map, following the following steps:
+To change the color of all text in your map, use the following steps:

 1. Click on the Settings button to open the Basic Editor on the right side
 2. Click **More Options** and then **Customize View Defaults**